 - You use eBay checkout, which means that the buyer pays through the standard checkout flow, not cash on delivery or with a check

-If you accept cash on local pick-up, checks, money orders, or credit and debit card payments through your internet merchant account on your listings, you'll need to remove them as payment methods if you want to use Unpaid Item Assistant on those listings.
+If you accept cash on local pick-up, checks, or money orders on your listings, you'll need to remove these payment methods if you want to use Unpaid Item Assistant on those listings.

 When you opt in to Unpaid Item Assistant you can set up your preferences for receiving notifications and for automatic relisting after a case has closed without payment.
 You also have the option to exclude certain buyers from having unpaid item cases automatically created.